scrapy/scrapy/docs/topics/spiders.rst

    of links extracted from each response using the specified ``link_extractor``.
    This is mainly used for filtering purposes.

+    ``process_request`` is a callable, or a string (in which case a method from the spider object with that name will be used) which will be called with every request extracted by this rule, and must return a request or None (to filter out the request).

 CrawlSpider example
 -------------------